replaceitem/carpet-discarpet/docs/pages/setup.md

 - GUILD_PRESENCES

-If you add these intents to the `"intents"` list in your bot config, you will also need to enable them in the [Discord Developer Portal](https://discord.com/developers/applications) under Applications -> [Your bot] -> Bot -> Privileged Gateway Intents.
+If you add these intents to the `"intents"` list in your bot config, you will also need to enable them in Discord as well.
+You can enable them in the [Discord Developer Portal](https://discord.com/developers/applications) under your application's "Bots" tab.

 ## Disabling log messages